 In total, this fandisc contains up to seven different stories, including Cantarella’s side story, Finis’s Epilogue, Sholme’s Epilogue, Love Triangle stories, Firs Christmas alternate stories, Beach, and Special Epilogues.

 I would advise that you play the first two games before playing this one, as the story feels like a continuation of previous events from the first two.
 It’s not one of those series where every new iteration is a completely different plot, so that’s something to note.

-One of the best things about Wintertide Miracles is in the characters themselves.
-Unlike many other Otome games out there, they actually have personality and are not at all irritating to play as.
+One of the best things about Wintertide Miracles is the characters themselves.
+Unlike many other Otome games out there, they actually have some personality and are not at all irritating to play.
 It helps the story to feel more realistic and contributes to making this one of the best Otome games on PS5.

 Akash Path of the Five

 Akash: Path of the Five is another one of the best Otome games on PS5, this time a completely different title.
-The game was developed and published by Truant Pixel, LLC in 2019 and is available on PCs, Nintendo Switch, and the PS4.
+The game was published by Truant Pixel, LLC.

 If you’re tired of the “damsel in distress” trope that games like these are often wont to portray, then you may like this one as it does things a bit differently.

 The story is set in Akash Academy, a school for magical beings that can control the elements.
 These beings are born neither male nor female, and they remain so until about the age of ten when they sort of transition into one or the other.

 While the male beings become their sole element when they come of age, the female elements have mastery of all the elements from the start, and only have to choose one to focus on when they come of age.
 Female elements are also much rarer.